EzraChai/google-form-school/README.md

-# Google Form Automation For SMKTPD school
+# Google Form Automation For SMKTPD School

 To solve the problem that I need to fill up the google form for kehadiran that is quite annoying daily.